 “it’s a small world” nursery for babies and toddlers on the Disney Dream

 Parents traveling with babies and toddlers 3 months to 3 years of age will find cruising aboard the Disney Dream to be less of a hassle with the inclusion of the “it’s a small world” nursery.
 This safe and quiet area allows parents to drop their young ones off in a highly supervised play/sleep area without any worries.

 It’s not a huge area, but neither are the kids inside.
 Take a quick video tour:

-The theme of the nursery is “it’s a small world,” based off of the classic Disney attraction of the same name.
+The nursery’s theme is “it’s a small world,” based on the classic Disney attraction of the same name.
 Colorful structures, pinwheels, and characters are painted on the walls of the play areas, with plenty of blocks, shapes, and other toys to consume childrens’ attention.

 Separated from the play area is a darkened back room with rows of cribs, where sleeping babies will remain under the careful attention of the ship’s staff.
 Just stepping into the room makes you want to take a nap.